MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-migrated-flows.md

 description: "Learn about how workflows will be structured when migrating from SharePoint Server to Power Automate using SPMT."
 ---

-# Migrated flow structure when using SPMT
+# Migrated flow structure for SharePoint 2010 OOTB workflows

-When SPMT migrates the workflow to Power Automate, it finds the Power Automate built-in actions that best match the functions in the original SharePoint workflow.
+When the Sharepoint Migration Tool (SPMT) migrates a workflow to Power Automate, it finds the Power Automate built-in actions that best match the functions in the original SharePoint workflow.
 Because of the feature gaps between SharePoint workflow and Power Automate, a converted flow may not carry the exact same behavior as the original one.

 SPMT will generate one or two Power Automate flows for one SharePoint workflow depending on its start options.

 - If a workflow can be manually started, a list flow is generated with manual trigger.
 - If a workflow can be auto started on create or update, a list flow is generated with auto-trigger.

-The chart below shows the first action in a flow migrated from an out-of-the-box (OOTB) approval workflow (manual start) and the UI form when a user starts the flow.
+The chart below shows the first action in a flow migrated from an **out-of-the-box (OOTB)** approval workflow (manual start) and the UI form when a user starts the flow.
 It lists the mapping of five user inputs between original workflow and converted flow.

 ![out of the box workflows](media/spmt-workflow-ootb-options.png)